dotnet/infer/userguide/Frequently Asked Questions.md

 *   **Can I learn the parameters of a Beta distribution, or the shape parameter of a Gamma distribution?**

     No. The inference algorithms in Infer.NET can theoretically learn these parameters, but only at great expense.
 Therefore Infer.NET doesn't include these operations, in order to encourage people to use better modelling options that allow efficient inference.
-For modelling numbers between zero and one, consider putting a Gaussian distribution through a logistic transformation.
-For modelling number between zero and infinity, consider putting a Gaussian through an exponential transformation.
+For modelling a number between zero and one, consider putting a Gaussian distribution through a logistic transformation.
+For modelling a number between zero and infinity, consider putting a Gaussian through an exponential transformation.
 These choices are not only better from the point of view of inference, but give more modelling options since the input Gaussian can have its own sophisticated model.

 ### Troubleshooting